Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Funding Statement

-This research used the Delta advanced computing and data resource, which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
-Delta is a joint effort of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications (NCSA).
-In addition, this work was supported in part by resources from the Illinois Computes project, a joint initiative of the University of Illinois Urbana-Champaign and the University of Illinois System.
-The authors would also like to thank NCSA at the University of Illinois, particularly its Research Consulting Directorate, and the Center for Artificial Intelligence Innovation (CAII) for their support.
+This research used the Delta and DeltaAI advanced computing and data resources, supported by the National Science Foundation (NSF) under awards OAC-2005572 and OAC-2320345, and by the State of Illinois.
+Delta and DeltaAI are joint efforts of the University of Illinois Urbana-Champaign and the National Center for Supercomputing Applications (NCSA).
+This work was supported in part by the NSF under grant 209875.
+S. B. Alam acknowledges support from the U.S. Nuclear Regulatory Commission under grant numbers 31310025M0012 and 31310024M0041.